ampproject/amp.dev/content/learn/showcases/magebit.md

 $parent: /content/learn/showcases.html
 class: showcase post-detail
 site_url: https://magebit.com/
-headline:  Magebit is a full-service eCommerce agency specialized in Magento and Shopify.
-Their site is built using AMP and PWA, delivering fast and lightweight user experience across all devices.
+headline:  Magebit is a full-service ecommerce agency specialized in Magento and Shopify.
+Their site is built using AMP and PWA, delivering a fast and lightweight user experience across all devices.

 logo:
   src: "showcases/magebit_logo.svg"